 Our mission is not limited to international interactions.
 We continue to work closely with public institutions and civil society organisations locally and within the region.
 These organisations do not only collaborate with us in research and consultancy services but have also become employers to our graduates, great consumers of our research outputs and provide students for our postgraduate programmes.
 Being a development studies institute, we continuously review our curriculum to incorporate emerging issues in order to remain relevant and resourceful to our constituency.

 The Institute has engaged and continues to engage in various research projects locally, regionally and internationally.
 This is in line with our mission to promote development knowledge and debate and encourage the utilisation of research findings in postgraduate teaching and training and in shaping the growth of development thinking, theory and practice.

-Overall, we are dedicated to provision of quality services as outlined in our Service Charter.
+Overall, we are dedicated to the provision of quality services as outlined in our Service Charter.
 This dedication has propelled IDS to the heights of excellence, culminating in the winning of performance contracting trophy in the College of Humanities and Social Sciences in the last three years.

 Our endeavour to maintain the momentum for excellence is unrelenting.
 However, this cannot be achieved singlehandedly.
-To maintain the tempo of IDS as the premier institute of development studies, we welcome further linkages and collaborations locally, regionally and international.
+To maintain the tempo of IDS as the premier institute of development studies, we welcome further linkages and collaborations locally, regionally and internationally.

 The Institute also welcomes your ideas on how we can make our website more user-friendly and informative.